Joseph J. Solomon Jr.

 Member, House Veterans' Affairs Committee

 Joseph J. Solomon Jr. (D) was first elected in November 2014 as the State Representative from District 22, Warwick.
+He is the chairman of the House Committee on Municipal Government.
+He is also a member of the House Committee on Corporations, the House Committee on Oversight and the House Committee on Veterans’ Affairs.

 In 2016, he introduced legislation that gives certain insurance protections to condominium owners.
 He also successfully sponsored legislation to create a special license plate honoring and financially supporting the Rocky Point Foundation, which advocates and supports the public access and enjoyment of the former amusement park.

 In his inaugural session in 2015, he cosponsored legislation that establishes regulations and standards for distance learning educational programs.
 Distance learning is a method of delivering education and instruction, often on an individual basis, to students who are not physically present in a traditional setting, such as a classroom.
 He also co-sponsored legislation that legislation that increases from 300 feet to 1,000 feet the distance within which a registered sex offender may not reside near a school.
-Representative Solomon also cosponsored legislation that amends the Workers' Compensation Act by authorizing the delivery of weekly benefits to injured workers through the use of electronic fund transfers.
+Representative Solomon also supported and cosponsored legislation that amends the Workers' Compensation Act by authorizing the delivery of weekly benefits to injured workers through the use of electronic fund transfers.

 An attorney and business owner, he is licensed to practice law in Rhode Island, Massachusetts and the District of Columbia, as well as the U.S. District Courts in Rhode Island and Massachusetts.
 He is a member of the Rhode Island Bar Association.